ladydovnar/rsschool-cv/cv.md

 **Summary**

 I'm a bank economist and i'm very accurate, capable, diligent, hardworking and honest person.
-Like to learn new and want to learn front-end development in RSSSchool.
+Like to learn new and want to learn front-end development in RSSchool.

 **Skills**